bonitasoft/bonita-doc/md/approaches-to-managing-organizations-and-actor-mapping.md

 There are several possible approaches to managing the organization information required by Bonita.
 The most appropriate approach for your organization depends on many factors, including the size and stability of your organization, the actors that are defined in the processes you are using, and whether you have a central repository for user data that is LDAP-compatible.

-If your organization structure is maintained in LDAP, to avoid duplication of the organization data and its maintenance, you are recommended to use the [LDAP synchronizer](ldap-synchronizer.md), which is available with the Bonita Performance, Efficiency, and Teamwork editions.
+If your organization structure is maintained in LDAP, to avoid duplication of the organization data and its maintenance, you are recommended to use the [LDAP synchronizer](ldap-synchronizer.md), which is available with the Bonita Entreprise, Performance, Efficiency, and Teamwork editions.

 The next three sections describe typical approaches, two using LDAP and one maintaining the organization data manually: